Lesson 7 – Redemption

 “My son, behold your Mother.”

-Around them, darkness descended upon Golgotha, and the wind carried away the last echoes of the Crucified.
+Around Them, darkness descended upon Golgotha, and the wind carried away the last echoes of the Crucified.
 Mary remained there, standing by the Cross, guardian of the greatest mystery of love the world has ever known.
 From that day onward, each of us may lift our eyes to Her and invoke Her by a name that will never fade: Our Mother.

 The Death of Jesus on the Cross

-“My God, My God, why have You abandoned Me?”
+“My God, My God, why have You forsaken Me?”

-Then He said, in His sorrow, “I thirst.”
-Certainly, He endured an unbearable physical thirst in His condition; but above all, He thirsted for the salvation of our souls.
-The thought that, despite His infinite sufferings, so many souls would still refuse His love and choose hell for eternity tormented Him even more than all His bodily pains.
+The thought that, despite His infinite sufferings, so many souls would refuse His love and choose hell for all eternity tormented Him even more than all His physical pains.

-After this, He cried out in a loud voice: “Father, into Your hands I commend My spirit.”
-And having spoken these words, He bowed His head and died.
+Having spoken these final words, He bowed His head and gave up His spirit.
 It was three o’clock in the afternoon.
-This is the hour we commemorate each year on Good Friday.
+This is the moment we commemorate each year on Good Friday.

 A Father Sacrifices What Is Most Dear to Him